bertelsmannstift/GED-VIZ/README.md

 ### Dependencies

 - Ruby 1.9.3 (MRI) with RubyGems.
-Also works with latest Ruby 2.1.
+Also works with Ruby 2.1.
 - MySQL 5.1 or newer
 - [PhantomJS](http://phantomjs.org) for generating static images for slide previews, exporting and older browsers